fleuralice/discord-docs/README.md

 - automatically know when keys are redundent

 Additionally, a lot of work has to be done to figure out constraints on fields and on objects generally (e.g. ADTs).
-Additionally, work needs to be done to add REST routes.

-See also <https://github.com/discord/discord-api-spec>, which contains a slightly buggy but still quite good OpenAPI specification for the HTTP API.
+See also <https://github.com/discord/discord-api-spec>, which contains an OpenAPI specification for the HTTP API.

 nya